Luke Travers

-Luke Jacob Travers (born 3 September 2001) is an Australian professional basketball player for the Perth Wildcats of the National Basketball League (NBL).
-Opting to forgo college basketball in the United States to begin his professional career in Australia, he made his debut for the Wildcats as a development player in 2019 and became an NBL champion in 2020.
-At state league level, he played three seasons for the Rockingham Flames in the State Basketball League (SBL) between 2017 and 2019, and then had a stint with the Cockburn Cougars in 2020 during the West Coast Classic.
-He was selected by the Cleveland Cavaliers with the 56th overall pick in the 2022 NBA draft.
+Luke Jacob Travers (born 3 September 2001) is an Australian professional basketball player for the Cleveland Cavaliers of the National Basketball Association (NBA), on a two-way contract with the Cleveland Charge of the NBA G League.
+After playing for the Rockingham Flames in the State Basketball League (SBL), Travers opted to forgo college basketball in the United States to begin his professional career in Australia.
+He made his debut for the Perth Wildcats in the National Basketball League (NBL) in 2019 and went on to be selected by the Cleveland Cavaliers with the 56th overall pick in the 2022 NBA draft.
+He joined Melbourne United in 2023 and then joined the Cavaliers in 2024.

 Early life and career

 Travers was born in the Perth southern suburb of Rockingham.
 He attended Port Kennedy Primary School and Willetton Senior High School.
 He played basketball for the Rockingham Flames as a junior and was childhood friends with AFL player Luke Jackson.

 Travers made his senior debut for the Rockingham Flames in the State Basketball League (SBL) in 2017.
 He saw action in five games and totaled five points.
 In 2018, he played five games during the regular season and then all five games during the finals, helping the Flames sweep the Geraldton Buccaneers 2–0 in the quarter-finals and averaging 14.7 points during the 2–1 semi-final series loss to the Perry Lakes Hawks.
 That year, he was named Male WABL Player of the Year.
 In 2019, he played 18 games for the Flames and averaged 11.7 points, 5.2 rebounds and 2.3 assists per game.
 He was an integral player for the Flames in 2019, starting a number of games but often used as the sixth man off the bench.
 He was subsequently named the SBL Most Improved Player.

 In 2018, Travers helped break a 17-year drought for Western Australia, winning gold at the Under 18 National Championships.